On Dual-Based PI Controllers for Online Allocation Problems

 12 Feb 2022 · Santiago R. Balseiro, Haihao Lu, Vahab Mirrokni, Balasubramanian Sivan ·

-Dual-based proportional-integral (PI) controllers are often employed in practice to solve online allocation problems with global constraints, such as budget pacing in online advertising.
+Dual-based proportional-integral-derivative (PID) controllers are often employed in practice to solve online allocation problems with global constraints, such as budget pacing in online advertising.
 However, controllers are used in a heuristic fashion and come with no provable guarantees on their performance.
-This paper provides the first regret bounds on the performance of dual-based PI controllers for online allocation problems.
-We do so by first establishing a fundamental connection between dual-based PI controllers and a new first-order algorithm for online convex optimization, which, in a special case, recovers online mirror descent with momentum.
-We prove the proposed first-order algorithm attains low regret for general online convex optimization problems with adversarial inputs.
-We leverage this new result to give the first regret bound for dual-based PI controllers for online allocation problems.
-As a byproduct of our proofs, we provide the first regret bound for online mirror descent for non-smooth convex optimization, which might be of independent interest.
+This paper provides the first regret bounds on the performance of dual-based PID controllers for online allocation problems.
+We do so by first establishing a fundamental connection between dual-based PID controllers and a new first-order algorithm for online convex optimization called \emph{Convolutional Mirror Descent} (CMD), which updates iterates based on a weighted moving average of past gradients.
+CMD recovers, in a special case, online mirror descent with momentum and optimistic mirror descent.
+We establish sufficient conditions under which CMD attains low regret for general online convex optimization problems with adversarial inputs.
+We leverage this new result to give the first regret bound for dual-based PID controllers for online allocation problems.
+As a byproduct of our proofs, we provide the first regret bound for CMD for non-smooth convex optimization, which might be of independent interest.

 PDF Abstract